 New York Yankees, 2022: 254 Home Runs

-The 2022 Yankees had a great foundation for making this list thanks to Aaron Judge’s American League record 62 dingers.
+The 2022 Yankees had a great foundation for making this list thanks to Aaron Judge’s American League record of 62 dingers.
 The closest players to Judge were Anthony Rizzo and Giancarlo Stanton, who hit 32 and 31 homers, respectively.
 Gleyber Torres was the only other Yankees hitter with 20-plus homers.
 He slugged 24.
 Matt Carpenter tied Josh Donaldson, as they each hit 15 homers in 2022.
 However, Donaldson needed 132 games to do that, while Carpenter did it in just 47 games played.

 This was Stanton’s third 30-homer season as a Yankee, and his seventh overall.
 However, it was easily his weirdest one yet.
 He missed the majority of August and hit at least seven homers in three different months.
-But after posting a .269 and .301 batting average in April and May, respectively, he failed to hit above the Mendoza line the remainder of the season.
+But after posting a .269 and .301 batting average in April and May, respectively, he failed to hit above the Mendoza line for the remainder of the season.

 Baltimore Orioles, 2016: 253 Home Runs

 The 2016 campaign was one of the few seasons in a row that the Orioles had the AL home run leader on their roster.
 It was Mark Trumbo this time, who slugged 47 dingers.
-Chris Davis (38) and Manny Machado (37) nearly joined him in the 40-homer club, but just missed.
+Chris Davis (38) and Manny Machado (37) nearly joined him in the 40-homer club but just missed.
 Adam Jones (29), Jonathan Schoop (25), and Pedro Alvarez (22) rounded out the top six for Baltimore.

-While he’s tied it once, those 37 homers in ’16 remains a single-season career-high mark for Machado as he enters 2023.
+While he’s tied it once, those 37 homers in ’16 remain a single-season career-high mark for Machado as he enters 2023.
 Despite playing with a homer-friendly left field at Camden Yards, the third baseman hit more homers on the road (19) than he did at home (18).
 Just a shade over 40% of Machado’s homers came in the final two months.
 He slugged 15 from August 1st through the end of the regular season.
 This included a 10-homer August.